JimLynx/CI-MS1-Explore-Ireland/README.md

 ---
 #### User Stories

+- *"I don't have a PC or Laptop at home and generally do all my online searches on my mobile"*
 - *"I want to be able to subscribe to a mailing list about upcoming trips"*
 - *"I want to get in touch immediately as I have some recommendations on future routes"*
 - *"We are keen to get involved but would love to see visual examples of past trips to give us an idea of what to expect"*